Short answer

 What happens at a traffic stop

 California is a “fix-it ticket” state for most equipment violations.
-If an officer writes you up under §27001:
+If an officer writes you up under §27000 for the horn itself:

 - First offense: typically a correctable violation.
 You get ~30 days to remove the horn or replace it with a compliant one, then provide proof to the court.
 Fine waived on compliance.